Thomas J. Donohue: Chamber of Commerce

+In 1997, Donohue assumed the role of President and CEO of the U.S. Chamber of Commerce, replacing Richard Lesher.
 Under Lesher, the Chamber had endorsed the Clinton health care plan of 1993, angering many conservatives.
 Congressman John Boehner led a campaign pushing companies to leave the Chamber over its support of the bill.
 When Donohue took over, the Chamber's power was considered to be at a low ebb.

-But, as the New York Times has written, “through Mr. Donohue’s efforts, the Chamber has become the most visible and effective business lobby in the country.”
-“It’s fair to say that we disagree on most things,” former Clinton chief-of-staff John Podesta told the Times.
-“But he took a kind of sleepy organization and turned it into one of the most aggressive lobbying groups in town.”
+The Washington Post wrote, "Nobody has mastered this new Washington game better than Thomas J. Donohue."
+According to The Wall Street Journal, "[Donohue's] most striking innovation has been to offer individual companies and industries the chance to use the chamber as a means of anonymously pursuing their own political ends."